The USA will face the Netherlands on Sunday in the 2019 FIFA Women's World Cup final, which kicks off at 11 a.m. ET.

 The U.S. beat England in the semifinal, while Holland topped Sweden in extra time.

-The United States, France, England and Germany are among the top contenders to take home the sport's most coveted trophy.
-Before host France takes on South Korea in the opening match, let's take a look back at the event's past champions dating back to 1991.
+The United States, a three-time World Cup champion, entered the tournament as perhaps the favorite to win the sport's most coveted trophy, while the Netherlands has never won a World Cup.
+Let's take a look back at the event's past champions dating back to 1991.

 World Cup Titles